firehol/firehol/doc/firehol/firehol-params.5.md

   - with *saddr* to limit the total connections per client to all services.

 ## hashlimit

+`hashlimit` has been added to FireHOL since v3.

 `hashlimit` hashlimit uses hash buckets to express a rate limiting match (like the limit match) for a group of connections using a single iptables